felixakiragreen/golos/README.md

 # The Game of Life Operating System

-_To Visualize all of Life's Most Meaninful Data_
+_To Visualize All of Life's Most Meaningful Data_

 We don't know why the brain be like it do. 🧠